wincle626/Synthesizable-approXimate-Linear-Algebra-Library-SXLAL-/README.md

 ## Dependent Libraries
 sudo apt install python python-numpy python-matplotlib libboost-all-dev libeigen3-dev fftw-dev -y

-Notice that: currently the fixed-point arithmetics are all based on the Xilinx Vivado HLS fixed-point template.
-You MUST have a Xilinx license first.
+Notice that: currently the fixed-point arithmetics are all based on the Xilinx Vivado HLS fixed-point template. **You MUST have a Xilinx license first**.
 Then copy the "include" folder to the "header" folder and renamed as "xilinx".
 Otherwise, you cannot pass the compilation with fixed point support.

 ## Usage
 ### 1. Go to the build folder: cd build